lowercasename/beyond-gender-manifesto/section-01.md

 >
 > Sun Ra

 And we have found wonderful things, fantastic new worlds, forgotten ways of being.
-We have found strangenesses that challenge and provoke us and inspire us to transform the cruel fictions of this, the world in which we must live.
+We have found strangenesses that challenge and provoke us and inspire us to transform what Wendy Trevino has called the "cruel fictions" of this, the world in which we must live.

 ## But not enough.